Consult the Herbal Chemist - Acne Rescue Au Natural Part 3

 5. HerbsWillowbark for exfoliation, Chamomile, Comfrey, and Calendula for calming, Yarrow for astringency, Fennel to deter bacteria, Gotu Kola, Echinacea, Licorice, and many more.

+As with anything the quality of the herbs matters.
 You can get your herbs as extracts in the skincare products you purchase or get loose herbs to make your own infusion for a compress.
 For a compress dip a clean washcloth in a strong infusion of herbs and water and press it gently to your problem areas.
 Dip and press again when the washcloth cools.

 6. MasksIt's great to have something to apply directly to your problem areas or as a deep cleaning, proactive treatment.
 A weekly mask is your best answer for a regular routine.
 Choose something that will offer you a boost and variety of nutrition, perhaps at higher levels than what you use daily.